SELF-Software-Evolution-Lab/FaultManager/README.md

 This application needs several components.
 See requirements.txt to see which components relates on.
 To create requirements.txt automatizated follow the next instructions

-1) Install Pip Requirements
+1) Install Pip Requirements:

     $ pip install pipreqs

-2) Generate requirements.txt
+2) Generate requirements.txt:

     $ ~/workspace (master) $ pipreqs . --force